In 1997, two educators started a program to address the growing opportunity gap for students from the east side of Palo Alto.

-East Palo Alto is located in the heart of one of the wealthiest and most expensive regions on earth, and yet, the city’s early history as a disenfranchised and unincorporated territory has contributed to its exclusion in the region’s booming economic, educational, and cultural renaissance.
-Today, only 18% of residents ages 25 or older hold a college degree.
+East Palo Alto is located in the heart of Silicon Valley—one of the wealthiest and most expensive regions in the country.
+And yet, the city’s history as a disenfranchised and unincorporated territory has resulted in its exclusion in the region’s booming economic, educational, and cultural opportunities.
+Today, only 20 percent of East Palo Alto residents age 25 or older hold a bachelor’s degree.

 A View Inside…